singhc7/dotfiles/README.md

 # Dotfiles

-A minimalist, personal collection of configuration files optimized for a resource-efficient workflow across Fedora Linux and macOS.
+A minimalist, personal collection of configuration files optimized for a resource-efficient workflow across Linux.

 ## Overview
 This repository manages my core terminal environment and tooling configurations.
 It relies on [GNU Stow](https://www.gnu.org/software/stow/) to handle symlinking these configuration files directly into the home directory, keeping the system clean and the dotfiles easily version-controlled.